DongyaoLiu/CHiP_Seq_visualization/README.md

 # CHiP_Seq_visualization

+## Description
-Hi!
-I am Dongyao.
-In this project you could find all you need to visualiz a track of ChiP-Seq.
-I use the R package and UCSC to achieve my aims.
-Hope this could help you to do some related work!
-Be brave and have fun with coding.
+In this repository you could find all you need to visualiz a track of ChiP-Seq by using R package.
+I start this part of work when I was studing in NWAFU as an undergraduate student in 2020.
+Related code was pacakged in 2022.

+## Contract me
+liudongyao@nwafu.edu.cn
+dongyao@connect.hku.hk